gar6920/Numberblocks/memory bank/RULES.md

   - Separate axes of rotation (yaw, pitch, roll) to prevent gimbal lock issues
   - Always clamp vertical rotation (pitch) to prevent camera flipping

+### Game Implementation Guidelines
+- Each game implementation should be contained in its own directory
+- Game-specific logic should extend the core platform classes
+- Assets specific to a game implementation should be in their own directory
+- Implement the required interfaces for entity creation and behavior

 ## Git Workflow

-- Always update the progress.md file after completing each implementation step
+- Always update documentation when making significant changes
-- Keep commit messages descriptive and related to the implementation plan steps
+- Keep commit messages descriptive and related to implementation changes
+- Use feature branches for new game implementations or major features

 ## Project Structure

-- Follow the architecture document precisely to ensure consistency
+- Follow the modular architecture document precisely to ensure consistency
+- Core platform code should be in designated directories
+- Implementation-specific code should be clearly separated
-- New JavaScript files should be placed in the js/ directory and then linked in index.html as needed
+- New JavaScript files should be properly categorized in the appropriate directories

-## class structure
+## Class Structure
-- keep classes modular - each class should have a single responsibility
+- Keep classes modular - each class should have a single responsibility
-- use classes to group related functionality
+- Use inheritance for extending core platform functionality
+- Create interfaces for required implementation behaviors
+- Document extension points and required methods for new implementations

+## Adding New Game Implementations
+- Create a new implementation directory
+- Extend the core Entity, Player, and NPC classes as needed
+- Register custom entity factories
+- Add implementation-specific assets
+- Update configuration to recognize the new game type